 Department of Education

 EAST PERTH WA 6004

-Parents must notify the Minister for Education and Training, through the Department if the child's approved option changes.
+You must inform the Minister for Education through the Department if your child's approved option changes.

-Children in Years 11 or 12 at school may attend a community based course.
+If your child is in Years 11 or 12 they may attend a community-based course.

 Community based course providers